z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 * NOTFND/80
 * NOTOPEN/60

-!!!
-Note
+> [!NOTE]
-    ENDFILE can occur when a READPREV attempts to read past the beginning of the file.
+> ENDFILE can occur when a READPREV attempts to read past
+> the beginning of the file.

+#### Errors

+* BAD PARM
+* BOTH FILE AND DATASET ARE SPECIFIED
+* BOTH INTO AND SET ARE SPECIFIED
+* BOTH LENGTH AND FLENGTH ARE SPECIFIED
+* BOTH RBA AND XRBA ARE SPECIFIED
+* BOTH RRN AND (X)RBA ARE SPECIFIED
+* FILE OR DATASET MUST BE SPECIFIED
+* INTO OR SET MUST BE SPECIFIED
+* INVALID FILE OR DATASET
+* RIDFLD IS MANDATORY
+* THIS TYPE OF INTO REQUIRES LENGTH/FLENGTH

 ### ENDBR